 - Values Received: Latitude, Longitude, org_id, station_id (used to hyperlink to station page) for each monitoring station

-For more information, see the WATERS Upstream/Downstream Service.
+For more information, see the Office of Water API Documentation.

 The Water Pollution Search provides a drop down menu of major US Watersheds that users can select for their query.
 Many of these watersheds comprise several HUC-12s.(2.1 MB)